-You should store your creatine in an airtight container in a cool, dry place.
-You should store your creatine away from sunlight as it may speed up the breakdown process.
+You should store creatine in an airtight container in a cool, dry place away from direct sunlight, as it may speed up the breakdown process.

 By keeping your creatine stored correctly and ensuring the powder isn’t introduced to moisture, you are significantly improving its shelf life, and it should be fine to use for years after its expiration date.